Introduction

 SES Driver

 To use the Amazon SES driver you must first install the Amazon AWS SDK for PHP.
-You may install this library by adding the following line to your composer.json
+You may install this library by adding the following line to your composer.json file's require section and running the composer update command:

 "aws/aws-sdk-php": "~3.0"